Boeing to warn 737 MAX operators of a potential instrument failure that could cause the jet to nose-dive

-Investigators looking into the cause of last week's Lion Air crash in Indonesia have identified a potential failure of a sensor on the jet.
+Investigators looking into the cause of last week's Lion Air crash in Indonesia have identified a potential failure of a sensor on the jet that triggers multiple issues on the flight deck.
+Boeing is issuing a safety warning to all airlines operating the plane, instructing pilots how to handle the situation if the failure arises.

-The warning comes in what’s called a service bulletin that goes out to all operators of the airplane and includes instructions on exactly what pilots should to do if the condition arises.
+The safety warning comes in what’s called a service bulletin that goes out to all operators of the airplane and includes instructions on exactly what pilots should do if the condition arises.

 It’s normal for the Federal Aviation Administration to follow such a warning with an “airworthiness directive” that makes it mandatory, and this is anticipated in the coming days.

-Investigators looking into the cause of the Lion Air crash have identified a potential failure of a sensor that tells the pilot and the flight control computer about the airplane’s “angle of attack,” which is the angle between the wing of the plane and the flow of air it is moving through.
+Investigators looking into the cause of the Lion Air crash, which killed all 189 passengers and crew, have identified a potential failure of a sensor that tells the pilot and the flight control computer the airplane’s “angle of attack,” which is the angle between the wing of the plane and the flow of air it is moving through.

 Most Read Business Stories